haleymijones/haleymijones.github.io/index.md

 ## Hobbies

 I enjoy:
-- Blockchain and cryptocurrency exploration
-- Introducing people to the world of Web-3
 - Attending fintech meetups, hackathons, and conferences
 - Learning new programming languages specifically used in financial analysis (Python, R)
-- Golfing
+- Golfing, hiking, and snowboarding
 - Cooking and baking!

 ---